vippsas/vipps-login-api/vipps-login-api-faq.md

 During a login or a payment session the user consent to share information if it's requested by the merchant.
-The users information is then available for the merchant from the user info endpoint.
-For login sessions user information is available for the ongoing login session.
+The users information is then available for the merchant from the userinfo endpoint.
+For login sessions, user information is available for the ongoing login session.

-To better support merchants that do not handle online fetching and processing of the user info as part of a payment session we keep this information accessible for the merchant for the next 168 hours, even though the user revokes the consent in this period.
+To better support merchants that do not handle online fetching and processing of the user info as part of a payment session, we keep this information accessible for the merchant for the next 168 hours, even though the user revokes the consent in this period.
 Revoking consents will immediately affect future login and payment sessions.